aaronpk/live-chat-overlay/README.md

-Live Chat Overlay
+Live Chat Overlay: Zoom Editon
 =================

-This CSS and JS turns the popout YouTube chat window into something that can be used to show chat comments keyed over a video.
+This CSS and JS turns the popout Zoom chat window into something that can be used to show chat comments keyed over a video.

+## todo: this needs updating.

 ![chat-screenshot](chat-screenshot.png)